Thursday, December 18, 2025

 Finally, Bieryla encourages everyone in the field, especially in mentorship positions, to have conversations about different pathways.
 “Not everyone can go into academia.
 Old school mindsets are sometimes hard to shift.”

 While Bieryla has her hands full with the astrophysics lab at Harvard, her own research, and her work with accessibility and solar eclipses, she also makes time for another passion.
 “I’m a big soccer fan.
-I was a player, and now follow the U.S. Women’s National Team.”
+I am a player, and now follow the U.S. Women’s National Team.”
 She attends those games to see a different type of star, but astronomy continues to be her first love.